 According to Chico Enterprise Record, Steve Van Doren, the vice president of the brand said he made the 10-hour journey from Southern California to “put a smile on their faces — they’ve had some real hard weeks the last couple weeks.”

-Two weeks prior to the giveaway event, Parttime Skateboarders, a skateboarding community who were part of organizing the event posted the details of the event on their Instagram page.
+Two weeks prior to the giveaway event, Parttime Skateboarders, a skateboarding community who were part of organising the event posted the details of the event on their Instagram page.
 The post was a sketch of a red bus with the words ‘Vans Fire Department’ written on it, and the details that included the timing and location of the event above it.

 Although the post stated that the event will start at 9:00am, the event started earlier at 8:30am, according to the local newspaper in Chico.
 People queued in front of the gym from 6:30am.